mirqtio/Anthrasite_LeadFactory/README.md

 The health check script:
 1. Monitors the primary instance health endpoint
-2. Tracks failure count with configurable threshold
+2. Tracks failure count with configurable threshold (set to 2 consecutive failures per Phase 0 v1.3 spec)
 3. Automatically boots the Docker stack on the backup VPS when threshold is reached
 4. Sends notifications via email and Slack